shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/mimecastPersonalPortalv3.rst

 Setup Mimecast Personal Portal-V3 as SAML Service Provider
 ------------------------------------------------------------------------------------------------------------

-Refer to Mimecast Personal Portal-V3 documentation to set it up SAML Service Provider.
+Refer to Mimecast Personal Portal-V3 documentation to set it up as SAML Service Provider.

 Test the Configuration
 ----------------------